Aftercare

 The studies on MRIs for early detection only show a demonstrable benefit in people who have been irradiated.

-• X-rays should be avoided, for acute injuries and accidents as well as at the dentist and orthodontist.
+ONE or TWO whole-body MRIs may be useful in order to have comparative images later. - X-rays should be avoided, for acute injuries and accidents as well as at the dentist and orthodontist.

 Alternatives are MRI or ultrasound.